Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Quadratic improvement of flatness

 {\bf Step 1.
-Compactness.} Fix $r_1$ universal to be made precise later in step 3.
-Assume for a contradiction that we can find sequences $\epsilon_k \to 0$, and $\delta_k \to 0$, and also a sequence $u_k$ of solutions to \eqref{OVERDETERMINED} in $D=B_1$ such that
+Compactness.} Fix a universal radius $r_1$, be specified later in Step 3.
+Arguing by contradiction, assume that there exist sequences $\epsilon_k \to 0$, and $\delta_k \to 0$, and also a sequence $u_k$ of solutions to \eqref{OVERDETERMINED} in $D=B_1$ such that

 with

 but $u_k$ does not satisfy the conclusion \eqref{Ext12}.

 Let $\tilde{u}_k:=\tilde{u}_{a_k^{+}, M_k, \textbf{e}_n, \epsilon_k}$ be defined as in \eqref{Ext31}.
 Then, \eqref{Ext40} gives us